Shivangid2904/Shivangid2904/README.md

 - *Can we find subtle signs of habitability in messy, imbalanced astronomical data?*
 - *Why send confidential documents to external APIs when local models can search and reason over them on your own machine?*

 I spend most of my time exploring the space between machine learning and cloud systems—building prototypes, learning where models break, and figuring out how to turn ideas into clean, functional software.
+I tend to gravitate toward projects that sit somewhere between useful, slightly unusual, and technically challenging.

 ---